rtyley/play-git-hub/README.md

 * [_Prout_](https://www.theguardian.com/info/developer-blog/2015/feb/03/prout-is-your-pull-request-out) -
   How do you know your pull request is on production?
 * [_submitGit_](https://submitgit.herokuapp.com/) - attempting make the Git-contribution process easier
+* [_repo-genesis_](https://repo-genesis.herokuapp.com/about) - open up repo creation to all members of your organisation